How much does it cost to film at the Museum?

-We need at least 5 working days' notice to arrange film shoots.
+We need at least five working days' notice to arrange film shoots.
 If you would like to film a scientist or a specific specimen or collection, we need a minimum of 10 working days' notice.

 How much does it cost to film with a scientist?

 Fees for filming with scientists depend on the scientist.
-When filming with specimens from our collections a scientist must be present.
+When filming with specimens from the collections, a scientist must be present.

-The Museum's collection, gathered over 400 years, covers virtually all groups of animals, plants, minerals and fossils from across the world and universe.
-Find out about the collection.
+The Museum's collections, acquired over 400 years, covers virtually all groups of animals, plants, minerals and fossils from across the world and universe.
+Find out about the collections.